Industrial Control Systems - Cyber News

+Industrial Control Systems - Cyber News**

 - Consolidation is the way ahead.
 A disparate and fragmented industry cannot create true value for the customer, be it cost value or solution effectiveness.
 The last years saw some major consolidations, such as Symantec-Bluecoat, Confer-Carbon Black and so on.
 The trend will continue, with shared value being realised in the quest to become cyber pitfall-proof.

-- Cyber Terrorism & Cyber Warfare: We have seen in 2016 several serious cyber attacks on Critical Infrastructures like the cyber attacks on the Power Grid in Ukraine and Utility installations in several other countries.
-Cyber Terrorism & Cyber Warfare will be a common way of operations in 2017 and beyond.
+- Cyber Terrorism & Cyber Warfare.
+We have seen in 2017 several serious cyber attacks on Critical Infrastructures like the cyber attacks on the Power Grid in Ukraine and Utility installations in several other countries.
+Cyber Terrorism & Cyber Warfare will be a common way of operations in the future.

 - Critical Infrastructures under attack.
 Statistics show that in several countries critical infrastructures are under a continuous attack from rogue group or nation-state sponsored groups motivated by political intents.
 So be prepared for these type of attacks by having Cyber Awareness, Cyber Resistance and Cyber Resilience in harmony, implemented and tested.